AWARDS | ELIGIBILITY | JURY | NOMINATION DETAILS | HOW TO SUBMIT | QUESTIONS?

 DEADLINE FOR ENTRY

-AIA San Francisco’s Design Awards program celebrates the best in architecture, design, and sustainability in the Bay Area.
-The introduction of Community Alliance Awards expands the program to honor the individuals, firms, and organizations whose overall work, leadership and dedication shape the character and vibrancy of our communities and the future of our built environment.
+The Center for Architecture + Design and AIA San Francisco’s Community Alliance Awards program honors the individuals, firms, and organizations whose overall work, leadership, and dedication shape the character and vibrancy of our communities and the future of our built environment.

-In recognition of their contributions to the advancement and enrichment of the quality of life in the Bay Area through their commitment to design excellence, AIASF strives to acknowledge these extraordinary individuals and organizations for their service to the Chapter, to the community, and to the profession.
+In recognition of their contributions to the advancement and enrichment of the quality of life in the Bay Area through their commitment to design excellence, the Center and AIASF strive to acknowledge these extraordinary individuals and organizations for their service to the Chapter, to the community, and to the profession.
 Their continued efforts to engage, educate, collaborate, and advocate elevates the value of design and its impact on the experiences of our daily lives.

 EMERGING PROFESSIONAL AWARD

-Recognition of an individual Associate AIA member or an AIA Architect member registered 10 years or less, or an organization practicing for 10 years or less, who exemplifies the highest qualities of leadership and demonstrates an unparalleled commitment to AIA San Francisco, to the design and construction industry, to the community, or to other professional organizations.
+Recognition of an individual Associate AIA member or an AIA Architect member registered 10 years or fewer, or an organization practicing for 10 years or fewer, who exemplifies the highest qualities of leadership and demonstrates an unparalleled commitment to AIA San Francisco, to the design and construction industry, to the community, or to other professional organizations.

 Recognition of an organization or individual for excellence in the advancement of architectural education through teaching, design, scholarship, research, or service.